UAlbertaALTLab/morphodict/README.md

 `redeploy` does not sync database file.
 After making changes to the database or the model file, we need to either do migrations on Sapir or sync our database file, which is possible as sqlite database is operating system independent.

-When you've made changes to the database, do `$ pipenv run push-database` to upload your database to Sapir
+When you've made changes to the database, do `$ pipenv run push-db` to upload your database to Sapir

-Just make sure your user is in `www-data` group on Sapir.
-If your username on Sapir is different from your user name on you local machine.
+Just make sure your user is in `www-data` group on Sapir so that www-data on Sapir has access to the uploaded database.
+If your username on Sapir is different from your username on you local machine.
 Add environment variable `SAPIR_USER=<your name>` in `.env` file.

 ### Set up